 For every physical activity, the body requires energy and the amount depends on the duration and type of activity.
 Energy is obtained from the body stores or the food we eat.
-Glycogen is the main source of fuel used by the muscles to enable you to undertake both aerobic and anaerobic exercise.
+Glycogen is the primary source of fuel used by the muscles to enable you to undertake both aerobic and anaerobic exercises.
 If you train with low glycogen stores you will feel constantly tired, training performance will be lower, and you will be more prone to injury and illness.
-Energy is measured in calories and a calorie (cal) is the amount of heat energy required to raise the temperature of 1g of water 1°C from 14° to 15°C. A kilocalorie (kcal) is the amount of heat required to raise the temperature of 1000g of water 1°C.
+Energy is measured in calories, and a calorie (cal) is the amount of heat energy required to raise the temperature of 1g of water at 1°C from 14° to 15°C. A kilocalorie (kcal) is the amount of heat required to raise the temperature of 1000g of water at 1°C.

 Carefully planned nutrition must provide an energy and nutrient balance.
 The nutrients are: